hikoLab/pebcessing/README.md

 ```
 ![example3](https://github.com/hikoLab/pebcessing/blob/images/images/screenshot_hsb_ex.png)

 An example of translate(), rotate().
+With translate() or rotate(), we can translate or rotate the coordinates.
 Currently, only primitive shapes are able to rotate.
-(At the Basalt platform, images are also able to rotate.)
+At the Basalt platform, Pebble Time, images are also able to rotate.

 ```Processing
 #include "sketch.h"